- Library Cards

 - Items you requested that are currently checked out may not be returned by the due date stated in the catalog.

-- The Library will attempt to notify you by email, phone or postcard when your requested items are ready for pick up.
+- The Library will attempt to notify you by email or phone when your requested items are ready for pick up.

 - You may check the status of holds by using the "My Account" feature on the Library's webpage or by calling 309-828-6092.